DEA(LOCAL) - COMPENSATION AND BENEFITS: SALARIES AND WAGES

 Mid-Year Pay Increases

 A contract employee's pay may be increased after performance on the contract has begun only if authorized by the compensation plan of the College District or there is a change in the employee's job assignment or duties during the term of the contract that warrants additional compensation.
-Any such changes in pay that do not conform with the compensation plan shall require ratification by the Board.
+Any such changes in pay that do not conform with the compensation plan shall require Board approval.
 [See DEA(LEGAL) for provisions on pay increases and public hearing requirements]

 Pay During Closing

-If the Board chooses to pay employees during an emergency closure for which the workdays are not scheduled to be made up at a later date, then that authorization shall be by resolution or other Board action and shall reflect the purpose served by the expenditure.
+The College President may choose to pay employees during an emergency closure for which the workdays are not scheduled to be made up at a later date.

 Classification of Positions